-AIM will fund research to find better treatments and cures for any and all youth mental health challenges including ADHD, anxiety, depression, mood disorders, schizophrenia and other psychotic disorders, personality disorders, autism spectrum developmental disorders, asperger’s and neurodevelopmental disorders, OCD and related disorders, conduct disorders, addictive disorders, trauma and stressor related disorders, etc.
+AIM funds research to find better treatments and cures for any and all youth mental health challenges including ADHD, anxiety, depression, mood disorders, schizophrenia and other psychotic disorders, personality disorders, autism spectrum developmental disorders, asperger’s syndrome and neurodevelopment disorders, tourette syndrome, OCD and related disorders, conduct disorders, addictive disorders, trauma and stressor related disorders, etc.

-AIM will also fund research for the bi-products of some of these brain disorders including eating disorders, addiction, substance abuse, and suicide.
+AIM also funds research for the bi-products of some of these brain disorders including eating disorders, addiction, substance abuse, and suicide.

-Two reasons.
-First, AIM is creating a movement not only to fund research but also to raise awareness of all mental health disorders that need brain research.
-Second, brain disorders overlap.
-Research into one disorder may find answers that help other disorders.*(see footnote below)
+- AIM is creating a movement not only to fund research but also to raise awareness of all mental health disorders that need brain research.

 Symptoms and behaviors associated with mental and developmental disorders are most often manifested in childhood through young adulthood, so AIM considers “youth” to be up to 26 years old.
 Current research suggests that the brain has its most plasticity until a person’s mid-20s, underlining the need for early intervention.

 AIM is not an acronym but a positive, forward-thinking word that is easy to remember!

 AIM is building a vital movement not only to raise money for clinical research that can help kids now, but also to encourage talk about kids’ mental health.
-AIM has created a community model – a sort-of “AIM in a box”- which can be followed by communities, large or small.
+AIM has created a community model – a sort-of “AIM in a box” which can be followed by communities, large or small.
 The model is one annual fundraising event to raise money for research and one walk/rally or sporting event to raise awareness among kids and their families and friends.

 AIM was founded on the Monterey Peninsula, California in 2014.